 - “Could you possibly put together a playlist of songs of the season that we can play that night?
 I can make sure the speaker is ready for you to simply hook up to when you arrive – I’d love that”

 - “I’d love it if you brought a bottle of your favorite white”!
+After all, the best wine to bring to a dinner party is something that the guest enjoys!

 - “How about a bottle of your favorite red”?